brycebaril/guessformat/README.md

 `guess(jsString[, maxLines])`
 ---

-Guess scan up to the first maxLines (default=100) lines of the jsString to observe the formatting options used.
+Scan up to the first maxLines (default=100) lines of the jsString to observe the formatting options used.

 Right now it supports:
   * semicolons